 6 more photos...

-As John and I walk along the pathway, we see signage for 15 Park Bistro, the new restaurant which opened this spring at the Watermark, where we have dinner reservations.
+As John and I walk along the pathway, we see signage for 15 Park Bistro, the new restaurant at the Watermark, where we have dinner reservations.
 We stroll to the entrance, checking out the lovely outdoor patio with giant heaters, as well as the beautifully renovated interior.
 While the restaurant has been around for many years, it now features a new name, a fresh new look, and a completely reimagined menu.
 We are seated outdoors near a giant BBQ station with a breathtaking view of the courtyard and Osoyoos Lake.

 Checking out the drinks menu to start, as expected, there’s a great wine list featuring wines from Osoyoos, Oliver, and Okanagan Falls.
 There are craft beers from Osoyoos, Penticton, and all around BC, as well as an inspired cocktail list.
 I start with the Strathcona Pilsner, which I enjoy as I tap my toes along to the Latin-inspired music that makes me feel like dancing.
 The patio is full of life, and the servers are attentive to guests even as they prepare a constant stream of to-go orders.